Mendeley/api-design-documentation/README.md

      { "op": "remove", "path": "/name" }
     ]

-The "remove" operation removes the value at the target location.
+The "remove" operation removes (sets to null) the value at the target location.

 The target location MUST exist for the operation to be successful.